 The EU is a group of 28 countries.
 They all work together to try to make things like buying and selling products to each other, and going to live and work in each other's countries, easier.

 But many people think that the UK could have more control over how it runs itself if it is no longer a member of the group.

 Most people who voted thought it would be better for decisions to be made in the UK rather than in the EU, so they voted to leave.

 Now, the UK government will need to have lots of conversations with the EU to decide what their relationship will be like in future after leaving.

 She did this by triggering Article 50 in March 2017.

 Article 50 is the name given to part of an agreement between members of the EU, which explains how a country can leave the group.

-Think of it a bit like a giant button called Article 50, and once Theresa May pushes it, the process to leave the EU has officially begun.
+Think of it a bit like a giant button called Article 50, and when Theresa May pushed it, the process to leave the EU officially began.

 Before the UK can leave the EU, leaders need to decide what the relationship between the UK and the EU will be like in future.